canro91/canro91.github.io/_posts/2021-07-05-UnitTestingBestPractices.md

 cover-alt: "Unit Testing Best Practices"
 ---

-In the last couple of months, we've covered the subject of Unit Testing quite a lot.
+As part of this series on unit testing, we've covered a lot of subjects.
 From [how to write your first unit tests]({% post_url 2021-03-15-UnitTesting101 %}) to [create test data with Builders]({% post_url 2021-04-26-CreateTestValuesWithBuilders %}) to [how to write better fakes]({% post_url 2021-06-07-TipsForBetterStubsAndMocks %}).
 I hope I've helped you to start writing unit tests or write even better unit tests.

-This time, I'm bringing some of the tips and best practices from my previous posts in one place.
+This time, I'm bringing some of the tips and best practices from my previous posts in one single place.

 ## 1. On Naming